 South Africa is an exhilarating and often spectacularly beautiful destination, sometimes described as 'a world in one country' because it has everything from deserts and forests to savannahs and mountains, beaches and islands, game reserves and vibrant cities.
-We'll help you pick and choose where to go and what to do on a truly original tailor made holiday.
+We'll help you pick and choose where to go and what to do on a truly original tailor made holiday to South Africa.

 The rumours are true… South Africa really is one of the most, (bold statement alert) if not the most stunning and varied countries on the planet.
 It is a country to suit all luxury travellers.